Evidence-Based Health Care

 Evidence-Based Health Care involves four steps:

-- Search for Evidence
+- Searching for the best Evidence

-- Appraise the Evidence
+- Critically appraising the Evidence

-- Apply the Evidence
+- Applying the Evidence

 Patient/problem | Intervention | Control/comparison | Outcome |